nishalcode/ZENOPIC-BACKEND/README.md

 # ZENOPIC-BACKEND

 ## Description
-ZENOPIC-BACKEND is a lightweight backend for generating images (or your project description).
+ZENOPIC-BACKEND is a lightweight backend for generating images.
 It is designed to be fast, secure, and easy to deploy.

 **⚠️ Note:** This project is **proprietary**.
 No one is allowed to copy, reuse, or redistribute the backend without explicit permission from the owner (Nishal).
 All rights reserved.